uu-cubitt/template/readme.md

 * update the main and typings fields in ```package.json``` and all links with the new module name
 * update ```readme.md``` to include information about the new module

-Next, create a new Github repository and enable the repository on Github.
+Next, create a new Github repository and enable the repository on Travis.
 Then commit and push the changes.

 ```bash